 Cerebral Palsy Claims

-Cerebral palsy refers to any one of a number of neurological disorders that alter body movement and muscle coordination.
-The condition is permanent but it does not worsen over time.
+Cerebral palsy refers to any one of several neurological disorders that alter body movement and muscle coordination.
+The condition is permanent, but it does not worsen over time.
 The cerebral palsy often travels with disturbances of cognition, coordination, perception, communication, and behavior.
 Cerebral palsy victims also often have epilepsy, seizures, secondary musculoskeletal problems, and altered sensation.

 Other disorders that are often found in children with cerebral palsy include vision disturbances, oral motor dysfunction (swallowing, chewing, sucking), and asymmetry of linear growth.